RahulMirji/Cloth_Recommendation/PROJECT_DOCUMENTATION_PLAN.md

 # 📋 Project Documentation Plan

 ## Overview
-This document outlines the comprehensive documentation strategy for the **AI Cloth Recommendation** project.
+This document outlines the comprehensive documentation strategy for the **Style GPT** project.
 The project will be documented across four main markdown files, each focusing on a specific layer of the application architecture.

 ---

 ## 🎯 Project Summary

-**Project Name**: AI Cloth Recommendation
+**Project Name**: Style GPT
 **Type**: Cross-platform Mobile Application (iOS, Android, Web)
 **Framework**: React Native + Expo Router
 **Backend**: Express.js + Supabase